Convert MD to EPUB

 ## Chapter 1: The Beginning

-Sarah opened her laptop and stared at the blank screen.
+Sarah opened her laptop and stared at the screen.

 *This is it*, she thought. **Today everything changes.**